nachokhan/small_trivia/README.md

-# first_app
+# Small Trivia

-A new Flutter project.
+This is my "Trivia" project in Flutter/Dark to practice and learn about these tools.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is simple trivia game for learning main aspects of Flutter.
+At the same time I learn some Dart.

+Feel free to comment, ask, or whatever.
+Feel free to use the code if it helps you in anyway :)

+## Flutter Resources

 A few resources to get you started if this is your first Flutter project: